Fazackerley History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
-The name is derived from when the family resided in Fazakerley, a place in Lancashire.
+The ancient history of the Fazackerley name begins with the ancient Anglo-Saxon tribes of Britain.
+The name is derived from when the family resided in Fazakerley, Lancashire.

 Early Origins of the Fazackerley family

 The surname Fazackerley was first found in Lancashire at Fazakerley a township, in the parish of Walton-on-the-Hill, union and hundred of West Derby, S. division of the county of Lancaster, 4 or so miles from Liverpool, The township comprises 1565 acres, all are arable as noted in 1321, Fazakerley was described as: the country is extremely flat and treeless, with nothing to recommend it to the passer-by, for it seems to be a district of straight lines, devoid of any beauty.
 "This place was long the residence of an ancient family of the same name, of whom Richard Fazakerley was living in the reign of Henry III.; they intermarried with the families of Walton of Walton, Blundell of Crosby, and Pemberton."